 So what is a Singapore Sling?
 It’s made using gin, Cherry Heering, Dom Benedictine, Cointreau, pineapple juice, lime juice, grenadine and Angostura bitters, topped off with a slice of pineapple and a cherry.

-Normally, up to 1,500 Slings are poured at Raffles every day, but be aware that the hotel is currently undergoing a refurbishment, and not due to reopen until the second half of 2018.
+Normally, up to 1,500 Slings are poured at Raffles every day, but be aware that the hotel is currently undergoing a refurbishment, and not due to reopen until mid-2019.

 This extraordinary botanical display covers 101 hectares and cost S$1 billion to build.